• Skip to content

 Life as we knew it has changed for most businesses who have had to pivot to now manage remote workers.
 For those employees lucky enough to have a job that they can do remotely, this is has been a good thing.

-More and more organizations are offering employees the option to telecommute – at least while this Covid-19 pandemic continues.
+More and more organizations are offering employees the option of a four-day workweek or telecommuting.

 This number has skyrocketed overnight.

-Some organizations offer the option to telecommute it in an attempt to follow the federal guidelines for social distancing, support a healthy work-life balance, while others do so in an effort to control increasing overhead costs.
+Some organizations offer the option to telecommute in an attempt to follow the federal guidelines for social distancing and support a healthy work-life balance, while others do so in an effort to control increasing overhead costs.

 The advancement of technology has made telecommuting much easier to manage because of the productivity monitoring software that has come on the market.